nvim-neorocks/nvim-best-practices/README.md

 ### :white_check_mark: DO

-Gather subcommands under scoped commands and implement completions for each subcommand.
+...gather subcommands under scoped commands and implement completions for each subcommand.

 #### Example